 Processing payments in Table Service mode

 There are several ways to finalize a check from Table Service mode.
 When your guests are ready for payment, you can select the Print check button (below Order view) to print a draft receipt for the order.
 This is a common workflow for when guests wish to view their check before paying or leaving a tip.
 While in Table Service mode, your customers can pay for the entire table, or split the order based on items, seats, or amount.

-Pay in Full: if a table or order is paying for everything all together, your payment processing will be the same as in Direct Sale mode.
+If a table or order is paying for everything in one check, your payment processing will be the same as in Direct Sale mode.
 If you're ordering by course, you can select the quick pay button (e.g., Cash) to automatically settle the transaction as a cash payment.
 You can also select the Pay button on the right-hand side of the screen to enter the Payments screen for more granular payment processing.
 From the Payments screen, you apply the payment type and tap Pay again to finalize.

-Pay by Seats: if a table includes multiple guests ordering individual items, place the order by seats.
-Then, when you get to the payments process, it's simple to divide the check by each seat on the order (note: it's only possible to pay by seat if the order was taken by seat).
+If a table includes multiple guests ordering individual items, place the order by seats.
+Then, when you get to the payments process, it is simple to divide the check by each seat on the order (note: it's only possible to pay by seat if the order was taken by seat).
 To pay by seat:

-- Make sure you are processing each order items by the seat (or guest) to which they belong.
+Make sure you are processing each order item by the seat (or guest) to which they belong.
 When you're ready for payment, tap Pay to navigate to the Payments screen.
 Tap Seats above the receipt preview and select the desired seat for payment.

 Note that you don’t have to finalize a check once you start the payment process.
 If there are guests who remain, you can always exit the check by tapping Cancel on the top left of the screen.